 Universal Photo Editor with support for Layers, Selection, Masks and of course filters, effects and other tools.

 An editor so powerful that you could do almost anything that you thought was possible only on a desktop.

 √ True layer support, just like photo editing on desktop. √ Selection.
 You can select an area and work with filters and effects only on that area. √ Layers can be masked.
 And not just with brush, you get a whole set of mask editing tool. √ Layers support all that a true layer app should.
 Blending, Opacity, Transform, Duplicate, Merge and flatten. √ The app is so fast that most of the operations are real time.
 You don't have to wait while adjusting the sliders. √ Handles Exif, IPTC, Geotag etc. You can even edit Geotag and IPTC. √ Exports PSD with layers.
-And of course exports JPEG and PNG too. √ Copy/Paste with selections and masks. √ Undo/Redo. √ Powerful filters you will hardly find on many other apps. √ 25 preset photo effects. √ Tools like Crop, Straighten, Clone stamp, color gradient, paint brush, red eye brush and add text etc. √ You can save your projects with all layers and selections preserved and work on them back and forth. √ 18 video tutorials. √ Resolution up to 4096x4096 on iPad3 and above, 3264 for iPad2, iPad Mini and on iPhone max resolution is equal to the resolution of the built-in camera (Except for iPhone 4 where it is 2048x2048)
+And of course exports JPEG and PNG too. √ Copy/Paste with selections and masks. √ Undo/Redo. √ Powerful filters you will hardly find on many other apps. √ 25 preset photo effects. √ Tools like Crop, Straighten, Clone stamp, color gradient, paint brush, red eye brush and add text etc. √ You can save your projects with all layers and selections preserved and work on them back and forth. √ 18 video tutorials. √ Resolution up to 4096x4096 on iPad3 and above and on iPhone max resolution is equal to the resolution of the built-in camera.

 And yes, it runs on both iPhone and iPad.

 Note that reduce noise filter is available only on iPhone 5 and iPad3 and above.